AustinCarlile/Cloud-Based-Planetary-Ephemerides-Deliverable/README.md

 downloadIsisData base $ISISDATA
 ```

-_NOTE: Make sure to install ISIS data for any missions you are using label files from._
+_NOTE: Make sure to also install ISIS data for any missions you are using label files from._

 For example, if you are going to use viking1 label files, run:
 ```